Iztapalapa: Independence

 Iztapalapa had been semi-independent of Mexico City since the colonial era, but politically organized in various ways.
 It has been part of the Federal District since it was created, but this District was an unstable entity in the Reform War as Liberals, who favored a federalist government, fought with Conservatives, who favored a more centralized regime.
 Thus much of the borough would either be part of the Federal District or the State/Department of Mexico, depending on who was in power during the first half of the 19th century.
 The Federal District, including Iztapalapa, would be permanently restored in 1848, and then enlarged to its current dimensions between 1853 and 1854.
-Since that time, the Federal District has been reorganized several times, usually separating the Mexico City and making the other areas of the District either districts or municipalities.
-The current borough system was established in 1928.
-This created the current borough of Iztapalapa, centered on and named over the former municipality of Iztapalapa.
+Since that time, the Federal District has been reorganized several times, usually separating Mexico City and making the other areas of the District either districts or municipalities.

+Modern history (1923-present)

+The current borough was established in 1928, which created the current borough of Iztapalapa, centered on and named over the former municipality of Iztapalapa.
 This borough's government was appointed by the Mexican federal government until 1970, when borough presidents began to be democratically elected.

 From the 1950s to the present, the borough's history has been dominated by its population growth and urbanization, along with the problems that come with it.
 Before 1970, the area still had various types of flora including forested hills, ponds and other surface water, grasslands and more.
 Chinampas and other farmland still existed as well.
 In the 1970s, waves of migrants from other parts of the country began to move into the borough.
 This prompted the building of a number of large apartment complexes including Unidad Vicente Guerrero, Unidad Ejército de Oriente, Unidad Santa Cruz Meyehualco, Conjunto Urbano Popular Ermita Zaragoza and Unidad Habitacional Ejército Constitucionalista.
 By 1980, all of the land that could be developed legally was, but the population continued to grow.

 In the 1990s, the borough had growth rates of over 100% according to INEGI.
 By 2000, the population of the borough accounted for over 20% of the total of the Federal District, the largest in population.
 Now almost all of the land in the borough has been urbanized, with only the highest elevations and a few family farm plots without buildings.
 The only green spaces are parks controlled by local or federal authorities, where various types of trees can still be found.